Here is the Amazon link for the Ebook FlameMaker

 Not around me.

-My temperature skyrockets, activating a stream of water down my back and collecting in the waistband of my jeans.
+My temperature skyrockets.
+The stream of water down my back has nowhere else to go but the waistband of my jeans.
 The soft polyester sticks to my skin as a cool breeze tugs at my shirt.
-I fan my face with my hand.
-I blow out a breath, trying anything to cool myself.
+I fan my face with my hand and blow out a breath, trying to cool myself.
 What’s happening?

 Heat stroke … not likely.
 Menopause … definitely not!